GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     The common keyword-only arguments can also be overridden.
 Please see below for their description.

-    Note that :code:`shape` is not a parameter and can not be overridden, implying that also the :code:`axes` can not be overridden.
+    Note that :code:`shape` is not a parameter and can not be overridden.

 :code:`zeros(shape: Sequence[int], dtype: dtype_like = np.float64, **kwargs) -> Storage`
     Allocate a storage with values initialized to 0.